coxandrew/uxlab/README.md

 UX Lab is a free resource manager for storing and sharing design images and documents for a project.

+## User flows

+* Login
+* Add user to a project
+  * as an owner
+  * as a member
+  * as a viewer
+* Create a new project
+* Add a feature to a project
+* Re-order features in a project

+## Roles

+* account owner
+  * can create projects
+* project owner
+  * can add/remove users to a project
+  * can assign role to a user on a project
+  * can do everything a project member can
+* project member
+  * can add/edit/delete:
+    * features
+    * user flows
+    * screens
+* project viewer
+  * can only view features, user flows, screens

 ## Data Model

     user